-Each time you visit a hospital, physician, or other health care provider, a record of your visit is made.
+Each time you visit a hospital, doctor or other healthcare provider, a record of your visit is made.
 Typically, this record contains your symptoms, examination and test results, diagnoses, treatment, a plan for future care or treatment, status as client research trial participant and billing-related information (“protected health information”).
 This Notice applies to all of the records of your care generated by the Hospital whether made by Hospital personnel, contractors of the Hospital, or your doctor.
 Your doctor may have different policies or notices regarding the doctor’s use and disclosure of medical information created in the doctor’s office or clinic.

 We are required by law to maintain the privacy of your protected health information, to provide you with a description of our privacy practices and legal duties with respect to your protected health information and to notify affected individuals following a breach of unsecured protected health information.

-This Notice covers the privacy practices of all health care professionals, employees, contract staff, students and volunteers for El Camino Hospital, including all of its specialty units located on or off of its campus, such as Evergreen Dialysis Center, Rose Garden Dialysis Center, Cardiopulmonary Wellness Center, Hospital Drive Radiology, Maternal Connections, etc.
+This Notice covers the privacy practices of all healthcare professionals, employees, contract staff, students and volunteers for El Camino Hospital, including all of its specialty units located on or off of its campus, such as Evergreen Dialysis Center, Rose Garden Dialysis Center, Cardiopulmonary Wellness Center, Hospital Drive Radiology, Maternal Connections, etc.

 Whenever we use or disclose your protected health information, we are required to abide by the terms of this Notice of Privacy Practices.
 Please sign and return at your earliest convenience the “Acknowledgment of Receipt” form which will acknowledge your receipt of this Notice.